 Figure 1: VC LP checking, reporting and waiving flow

 Low power design techniques add new design elements at different stages of the design flow.
 Architectural design bugs that violate the principles of low power design may exist even at RTL.
 Isolation cells are typically synthesized automatically.
 Retention register connections need to be validated after synthesis and again after place and route.
 Multi-voltage designs require the appropriate power and ground pins to be connected to the specified supply rails.
 Low power static checking must operate comprehensively in all stages of the design flow in order to accurately verify correct implementation and behavior in all of these cases.

 VC LP is a multi-voltage low power static rule checker that can help pipe-clean IEEE 1801 Unified Power Format (UPF) low power design intent, and validate that UPF low power design intent is accurately implemented and functions correctly.
 VC LP provides extensive reporting, filtering and waiving capabilities to simplify and expedite even the most complex low power verification signoff flows.
 VC LP provides efficient and effective low power debug capabilities.
-VC LP is also completely integrated with VC CDC and VC Formal.
 Design load and setup needs to be only done once for any or all of the three products, and all three share similar usability, reporting and debug features.

 - Key Features and Benefits

-Checks the correct functionality of isolation cells and power switches.
-The most accurate and productionproven support for industry standard IEEE 1801 Unified Power Format (UPF) power intent.
+- Functional Checks: Checks the correct functionality of isolation cells and power switches.
+The most

 - Unique Values